It's 2050 And This Is How We Stopped Climate Change

 Now, in 2050, there's a tremendous sense of accomplishment.

 "Are there children who look around at all the old buildings and say, 'What are those things they call chimneys?
-What were they for?'"
-I ask.
+What were they for?' " I ask.

 "They do," Benson says with a chuckle.
 "You know, it's like a historical artifact, but you know, they find it very touching.
 They are appreciative, because they're living in a world where they don't need to worry about climate change anymore."

-Note: A previous version of this story misspelled Rep. Alexandria Ocasio-Cortez's name as Ocasio-Cortes.
-Also, Sila Kiliccote's last name was misspelled in some instances as Kiliccotte.